G.I.R.L.S. ROCK SACRAMENTO

 What was your first concert?
 Besides church concerts, John Mayer - Continuum.

-Who is your favorite female-identifying musician?
+Who is your favorite woman-identifying musician?
 Tina Turner

 What empowers you?
 Nature, movement, singing, seeing people be free✨